Never Too Old

-"Never Too Old" is the last episode of the ninth and final series of the British comedy series Dad's Army.
-It was originally transmitted on Sunday 13 November 1977, the same day of the Remembrance Sunday 1977 Commemorations.
-The final ever episode marked the last regular appearances of Arthur Lowe (Captain George Mainwaring), John Le Mesurier (Sergeant Arthur Wilson), Clive Dunn (Lance Corporal Jack Jones), John Laurie (Private James Frazer), Arnold Ridley (Private Charles Godfrey) and Ian Lavender (Private Frank Pike).
+"Never Too Old" is the final episode of the ninth and final series of the British television sitcom Dad's Army.
+It was originally broadcast on Sunday, 13 November 1977, the same day of the Remembrance Sunday 1977 Commemorations.

 Synopsis

 A wedding between Lance Corporal Jones and Mrs Fox is announced and takes place, but the reception is interrupted as the platoon are put on full invasion alert.